2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 Top 25 Most Popular Trade Schools for a Bachelor's in Allied Health Professions

-Our analysis found Boise State University to be the most popular school for allied health professions students who want to pursue a bachelor’s degree in the United States.
-Located in the medium-sized city of Boise, Boise State is a public school with a fairly large student population.
+Our 2023 rankings named Boise State University the most popular school in the United States for allied health professions students working on their bachelor’s degree.
+Located in the city of Boise, Boise State is a public college with a very large student population.

 About 68% of the students majoring in allied health at the school are women while 32% are male.